nixworks/public/news/2009/10/12/index.md

 ##### Milan
 ### [ Two people are injured in a bomb attack in Milan, Italy, after a Libyan man explodes a device at the entrance of an army barracks. ](/news/2009/10/12/two-people-are-injured-in-a-bomb-attack-in-milan-italy-after-a-libyan-man-explodes-a-device-at-the-entrance-of-an-army-barracks.md)
-_Context: Libya, Milan, Italy_
+_Context: Libya, Italy, Milan_

 ##### India
 ### [ India test fires two medium range Prithvi II missiles in the eastern state of Orissa. ](/news/2009/10/12/india-test-fires-two-medium-range-prithvi-ii-missiles-in-the-eastern-state-of-orissa.md)
-_Context: Orissa State, Prithvi II, India_
+_Context: Prithvi II, Orissa State, India_

 ##### Guinea
 ### [ Guineans observe an opposition strike to commemorate those who died at an opposition rally last month. ](/news/2009/10/12/guineans-observe-an-opposition-strike-to-commemorate-those-who-died-at-an-opposition-rally-last-month.md)